We’re looking forward to introducing you to Michelle Palacios. Check out our conversation below.

 Success can make you feel accomplished, but suffering teaches you how to be human.
 It strips away the illusion that being strong means doing everything perfectly or never struggling.

 I have battled an autoimmune and anxiety disorder.
 As a recovering perfectionist myself, this proved to be a significant challenge.
 I had knowledge of what I was facing and was very familiar with the treatment because of my education and training, but I did not fully comprehend the gravity or the difficulty of it until I experienced it first hand.
-Suffering in those ways helped me better understand what my clients feel and how challenging the treatment can feel at times. this helped me to be a more successful treatment provider.
+Suffering in those ways helped me better understand what my clients feel and how challenging the treatment can feel at times.
+This helped me to be a more compassionate and successful treatment provider.

 Alright, so if you are open to it, let’s explore some philosophical questions that touch on your values and worldview.
 Where are smart people getting it totally wrong today?